Treatment for a hiatus hernia is usually only necessary if it's causing problems.

 If you have the above symptoms while taking prokinetics, stop taking them and contact your GP or out-of-hours doctor immediately.
 They may recommend you stop taking them.
 The symptoms should stop within 24 hours of the medicine being withdrawn.

-Prokinetics are not usually recommended for people under 20 years old because of an increased risk of extrapyramidal symptoms.
+Prokinetics are not usually recommended for people under the age of 20 because of an increased risk of extrapyramidal symptoms.

 Surgery is usually only recommended for a sliding hiatus hernia if the problem fails to respond to lifestyle changes and medication.